RoySegall/gatsby_orchestrator/modules/gatsby_revisions/README.md

 ## Requirements

 ### Drupal
-Fo the Drupal POV you need to have the [GatsbyJS](https://www.drupal.org/project/gatsby) module enabled.
-Then, set the GatsbyJS address in the `Gatsby Integration Settings` page (which serves in the path `admin/config/services/gatsby/settings` of your Drupal installation).
+No need for fancy stuff.
+You'll need to enable the `Gatsby orchestrator` module and follow the steps there.

 ### GatsbyJS
 In the GatsbyJS project, install the plugin and set the `eventsAddressBroadcast`